-> 1) Congratulations on successfully landing a trustee position having recently graduated from university.
-What steps did you take to achieve this?
+Congratulations on successfully landing a trustee position after your graduation from university.
+What steps did you take to be appointed?

-> During and after my studies I undertook work experience where I developed some of the most ‘basic’ trustee skills; financial literacy, budget management, strategy, stakeholder engagement – not to mention volunteering experience.
+During and after my studies I undertook work experience where I developed some of the most ‘basic’ trustee skills; financial literacy, budget management, strategy, stakeholder engagement – not to mention volunteering experience.
 This meant I had a solid ground of experience to back my application – at least for someone my age.

 The application process in itself was very straightforward: I sent a CV, cover letter, references from colleagues, then attended an interview.
 In order to prepare, I started by researching TimeBank in depth.
 I looked at their outward-facing image; their social media communication strategy, the way they showcase their successes.
 I also read their annual reports and financial statements to understand their internal strategy.
 This gave me a good idea of TimeBank’s short- and medium-term goals, as well as the challenges that they face.
 I familiarised myself with trustee responsibilities by browsing reports published by the Charity Commission.